16jalayt/Compilers-Class/README.md

 How to Use:
+klein file.kln

+kleins - scanner only
+kleinf - parser only
+kleinc - compile only
+kleinv - symantic check only
+klein - full generation

+How it works:
 Our main function takes in a single parameter as input, that being a klein file name as a string.
 Main then opens that file and reads its contents into a single large string, then it passes that string to
     our scanner function.